FoxChrisRealTheGit/react-stylux/README.md

 ## Acknowledgments

-* A Giant Thank you to [Dev Mountain](https://devmountain.com/) for teaching us to code good
+* A Giant Thank you to [Dev Mountain](https://devmountain.com/) for teaching me to code good
 * A big thank you to Morten Rand-Hendriksen for your videos on flex box and the code that allows the className socialness to work
 * Credit to http://meyerweb.com/eric/tools/css/reset/  for use of a reset file

 ## Changelog

+**0.1.3**

+* Fixed Holders 8-13 block 5 styles
+* got rid of a tags in Brands, will rework Brand Blocks
+* text-shadow added to headings and paragraphs
+* border, border-left, border-right, border-top, border-bottom added to headings, paragraphs, holders, and toggler 1 & 2
+* added box-shadow to dropdownnav1 and toggler1
+* border-radius, text-align, and color added to dropdownnav1
+* color also added to navbar, subnav 1 & 2
+* got rid of default yellow hover highlight will be allow for easier adjusting of this soon
+* toggler 1 now has z-index of 2000
+* color, border, weight, shadow, margin, padding, variant, and background added to the toggler 1 & 2 button

+* readme updated to reflect the changes

 **0.1.0**
 * text align added to heading and paragraph blocks